LyfeOnEdge/Hexplorers-of-the-Grid/README.md

  An attempt at an open-source clone of The Settlers of Catan

 ## About
- - Uses the Ursina engine
+ - Uses the Ursina Engine for graphics
+ - Uses OpenSimplex for terrain generation
  - Currently just lays out hexagons

 ## Installation